 - Blockages of the bile duct treated by putting a small, hollow, plastic or metal tube (called a stent) inside the duct.
 This allows the bile to bypass the blockage and will relieve yellow jaundice and itching caused by the buildup of bile.

-- ERCP used to diagnose and treat complications from gallbladder and liver surgery or major trauma (usual leakage of bile).
+- Endoscopic Retrograde Cholangio Pancreatography also used to diagnose and treat complications from gallbladder and liver surgery or major trauma (usually leakage of bile).

-- A CT scan can be performed, but the investigation is less sensitive, and small lesion or growths (less than 1cm) missed, and no biopsies obtained and no treatment is undertaken.
+- A CT scan can perform, but the investigation less sensitive, and small lesions or growths (less than 1cm) missed, and no biopsies obtained and no treatment undertaken.

 - An ultrasound scan can provide ultrasonic images of the biliary system, but no biopsies obtained and no therapeutic intervention (treatment) performed.